Part I

 Philosophers have long wrestled with this idea, and Nietzsche gave one influential name to this relentless drive: the will to power—life’s urge toward expression, expansion, and overcoming resistance.

-We use this here as a psychological model: a practical lens for inner dynamics, not an endorsement of Nietzsche’s full philosophy.
+We use this here as a psychological model: a practical lens for inner dynamics.1

 The core challenge is to develop the consciousness and integrity to direct power ethically.

 Because we exist within an interconnected web, every choice about how we wield this force—consciously or unconsciously—creates ripples.
-This inescapable reality makes accountability the bedrock of authentic power.
+This inescapable reality makes clean use of power non-negotiable.

 The Nature of Power